 “It was like a landslide – the high blood pressure, fatty liver, and type-2 diabetes all hit at once.
 I was sleeping with a C-pap machine every night due to sleep apnea.
 I tried diet plans like Weight Watchers, I exercised, did what most people do to lose weight and it wasn’t working for me; it was just yo-yo dieting.
 I felt like my life was in danger and I started to research more permanent weight loss options with high success rates.”

 One day in 2012, Dorothy S. was at work when she suddenly passed out, dropping to the floor and nearly hitting her head in what could have been a tragic accident.
 Thankfully, she was OK and wound up in the emergency room with only minor injuries.
 While she was there, she was given the news that she had full-blown Type 2 Diabetes, a disease brought on by her weight and unhealthy eating habits.
-A drop in blood sugar had caused her to pass out, and unless she made some drastic changes, her health was in serious danger.
+A drop in blood sugar had caused her to pass out.

 PFD technician, retired military